target/portauthority/README.md

 ## Introduction

-Port Authority is an API service that uses the fantastic vulnerability static analysis tool [CoreOS Clair](https://github.com/coreos/clair) to provide component based vulnerability assessments of Docker images and assists in the auditing and governance of container deployments from build-time (Docker registries) to run-time (Kubernetes).
+Port Authority is an API service that delivers component based vulnerability assessments for Docker images from the point of build (Docker registries) to the point of run-time (Kubernetes).
+Port Authority also provides Developers additional customizable offerings to assist with the automated audit and governance of their containers.

-The Port Authority API allows for the scanning of public or private individual images or entire private Docker registries like ([Docker Hub](https://hub.docker.com), [Google Container Registry](https://cloud.google.com/container-registry/) and [Artifactory](https://jfrog.com/artifactory/)).
+The Port Authority API is capable of scanning public or private individual images as well as entire private Docker registries like [Docker Hub](https://hub.docker.com), [Google Container Registry](https://cloud.google.com/container-registry/) or [Artifactory](https://jfrog.com/artifactory/) for vulnerabilities.
+Port Authority also integrates with Kubernetes to continuously discover running containers and inventory those deployed images for scanning.

-It has close integrations with Kubernetes that will help discover running containers and scan their source images.
-For enforcement, it provides a webhook that when leveraged by a Kubernetes admission controller will allow or deny deployments based on customizable policies.
+In the backend Port Authority utilizes the open source static analysis tool [Clair](https://github.com/coreos/clair) by CoreOS to scan images and identify vulnerabilities.
+For enforcement, Port Authority provides a webhook that when leveraged by a [Kubernetes](https://github.com/kubernetes/kubernetes) admission controller will allow or deny deployments based on customizable policies.

 ## Getting Started <img align="right" width="300" src="imgs/ahab-small.png">